narengan/cis/known-limitations.md

  * Wildcard A, AAAA, and CNAME records (*) cannot be proxied.

- * When you delete a dedicated certificate, the certificate will temporarily be pending deletion.
-This may cause the certificate to reappear in the list for a short time before the deletion is complete.
+ * When you delete a dedicated certificate, it may reappear in the list for a short time before the deletion is complete.

-  * To modify your custom dedicated certificate’s hostnames after ordering you must order a new certificate then delete the old one.
+ * To modify your custom dedicated certificate’s hostnames after ordering, you must order a new certificate and then delete the old one.